 We raise several designer breeds of dogs.
-Our mixes are Eskipoos, Schnoodles, Cockapoos and Aussie
+Our mixes are Eskipoos, Schnoodles, and Cockapoos.
+There

-Doodles.
-There are, of course, variations between individual dogs because they are living things with
+are, of course, variations between individual dogs because they are living things with their own

-their own personalities and experiences, but there are also some general characteristics that are usually
+personalities and experiences, but there are also some general characteristics that are usually true

 process when you are evaluating which kind of dog would be the best fit for your family.
 We have also